EdwinWenink/archive_fever/content/posts/27-website_purpose.md

 title: "What is the purpose of this website?"
 author: "Edwin Wenink"
 date: 2019-04-13
-draft: true
+draft: false
-tags: [blog, indieweb, essay]
+tags: [blog, philosophy, indieweb, essay]
 ---

 I largely quit social media because it transferred from being a medium that helped me keep in touch with people and that stimulated social interaction, to a endless stream of promoted clickbait content.